 Once it's in production, Search Chaos Monkey's destructive power is managed through its configurable chaos level.

 - Low chaos failures are recovered from gracefully with little to no interruption in service.
 Alerts raised in low mode are considered bugs.

 - Medium chaos failures are also gracefully recovered from, but they may degrade service performance or stability.
 Low-priority alerts are sent along to engineers on call.

 - High chaos failures are those that definitively interrupt service and trigger high-priority alerts for on-call engineers.

 These levels offer a modicum of control over experiments, but not much in the way of granularity.
 The Azure Search team also designates an extreme chaos level to any failure that incurs data loss, causes ungraceful degradation, or fails silently.
 To maintain experimental control, Search Chaos Monkey is not permitted to induce extreme failures on a continuous basis.

-Performing Chaos Experiments on your Azure applications is simple, safe, and secure using Gremlin's Failure as a Service.
-Azure's distributed computing architecture all but requires proper failure injection testing with tools like Gremlin, which can execute a variety of attacks including straining CPU, memory, disk, and IO; terminating instances; altering instance system time; manipulating network traffic; and more.
+Performing Chaos Experiments on your Azure applications is simple, safe, and secure using Gremlin Free.
+Azure's distributed computing architecture all but requires proper failure injection testing with tools like Gremlin Free, which can strain CPU and terminate instances.

 WazMonkey is an open-source tool that selects a random Azure role instance and reboots it.
 Written in C# and executed on the command-line, WazMonkey is simple and straightforward to use.